Dobby233Liu/pvpin_js_rt/README.md

 #### Pay attention

 next text will not provide English text that because the *PVPIN* was not have English page, only simplified Chinese.
-Because the *PVPIN* is just for Chinese Minecraft Players to use, if you really want use it by English,please contact us! we will communicate this thing.
-You can contact us by "QQ" or "Mail".But in the end we have a Copyright statement. (if you want to use this Runtime, that please read it)
+Because the *PVPIN* is just for Chinese Minecraft Players to use, if you really want use it by English, please contact us! we will communicate this thing.
+You can contact us by "QQ" or "Mail".
+But in the end we have a Copyright statement. (if you want to use this Runtime, that please read it)

 QQ number: 4740281 (Gang Ma)